Uterine cancer is found most often in women after menopause, but it can occur in women nearing this stage of life as well.

 The most common treatment option for uterine cancer is a total abdominal hysterectomy, bilateral oophorectomy, usually accompanied by bilateral pelvic and peri-aortic lymph node dissection.
 Additional treatment is based on the risk of recurrent disease and may include hormonal therapy, radiation or chemotherapy.

 As part of our comprehensive service, Norton Cancer Institute gives patients the chance to participate in innovative National Cancer Institute and industry-sponsored clinical research studies.
-A list of studies is available by contacting the Norton Cancer Prevention and Resource Center at (502) 629-5500.
+A list of cancer clinical trials is available online or you can call the Norton Cancer Prevention and Resource Center at (502) 629-5500.

 Norton Healthcare is available to answer questions you may have on gynecological cancers.
 Please email us at email@example.com and a health care professional will research and respond to your question within 48-hours.
 Exceptions may include weekends and holidays.
 Most questions are answered within one business day.